Buchanan blanks Niles 19-0 in renewal of rivalry - Leader Publications

 Niles did a solid job against the Bucks’ running duo of Keeghan Pelley and Johnny Rager, holding the two of them to a total of 32 yards on 14 attempts.

-The Vikings only ran for 40 yards on 34 carries, while freshman quarterback Talon Brawley was 7-of-16 for 66 yards with a pair of interceptions.
-Conner Pickens led the ground game with 38 yards on seven carries.
+The Vikings only ran for 40 yards on 34 carries, while freshman quarterback Talon Brawley was 6-of-16 for 62 yards with a pair of interceptions.
+Julian Means-Flewellen led the ground game with 36 yards on seven carries.

 Besides inexperience, being pinned deep in their own territory much of the night did not help the Niles chances either.